MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 ## What can end users expect during migration

-We recommend you communicate the change to Native Mode to your end users.
-Early communication will prevent surprises, such as the inability to invite guests, add files to private messages, or create non-connected groups.
+We recommend you communicate to your end users your plan to change to Native Mode.
+Early communication will prevent surprises, from changes such as, users requiring Office 365 Group creation rights to create groups in Yammer, not being able to create external groups, and/or file attachments no longer being supported in Yammer private messages.

 ### What should I include in our communications to users